 Policy 6F.
-Role of the villages and rura allocations area s / Policy 36.
-Villages and rural areas site SA objectives that are not relevant to this policy 1 SA objective Imp pact of policy 2.
+Role of the existing villages and rural areas / Policy 36.
+Villages and rural areas site allocations SA objectives that are not relevant to this policy SA objective Impact of policy 2.
 To protect and enhance the provision and accessibility to local services and facilities 0 Policy 6F aims to safeguard shops and public houses, and supports the provision of essential facilities and services.
 It assumes that the three main towns will continue to provide higher order services and facilities.

-3. To ensure that the housing needs of all residents and communities are met ?
+Policy 6F.
+Role of the existing villages and rural areas / Policy 36.
+Villages and rural areas site allocations SA objectives that are not relevant to this policy SA objective Impact of policy To ensure that the housing needs of all residents and communities are met ?
 Policy 6F states that new residential development will be to meet local housing need.
 This is not clearly stated in Policy 36.

-SA objectives that are not relevant to this policy 1 SA objective Imp Impact of policy 4.
-To promote energy efficiency & energy generated from renewable and low carbon sources.
+4. To promote energy efficiency & energy generated from renewable and low carbon sources.
 0 The policies say nothing about energy efficiency or renewables 5.
 To reduce the need to travel and move towards more sustainable travel modes; to reduce associated effects of air quality & greenhouse gas emissions - Rural homes are by nature car-dependent and will increase the need to travel.
 However Policy 36 allocates only 65 core sites in rural villages, so this impact will be limited.
-6. To protect soil & land 0 The rural sites comprise a mixture of greenfield To protect water resources and quality; reduce flood risk.
+The policy also notes that priority for new housing should be given to locations which are well connected to higher order settlements and which already have key services and facilities.
+6. To protect soil & land 0 The rural sites comprise a mixture of greenfield 7.
+To protect water resources and quality; reduce flood risk.
 0 and brownfield sites.
 Their impact on land, water resources/flooding, biodiversity etc. is likely to be 8.
 To protect and enhance landscape and townscape 0 limited.
 9.To conserve & enhance the District's biodiversity and geodiversity 0 10.
 To support the economy & ensure suitable employment opportunities 0 The policy states that development which contributes to rural employment sectors will be supported, and supports rural live/work and workspace units.
 Its overall impact is likely to be limited.
 11. To protect & enhance the historic environment & its settings 0 The policy protects historic farmsteads from inappropriate development.
 12. To maintain the integrity of the Green Belt within the District.
 0 None of the rural core sites are proposed in the Green Belt 13.To maintain & enhance community & settlement identities 0 A main aim of both policies is to maintain the vitality of rural communities